Flower City Work Camp

 Work Site Leaders – These leaders provide planning, direction, and support on Work Sites while enabling participating students to do the ministry work.
 These leaders must be present Monday evening and all day Tuesday, Wednesday, and Thursday.

 Medical Team – We have a team of medical professionals (nurses, doctors, PA’s and EMT’s) on-site 24 hours a day during camp.
 These adults provide first aid care in the event of injury or illness and administer or supervise the taking of medications.
 Duties are spread among several individuals serving 4-6 hour shifts.
-Ask for a shift schedule from John Brown.
-Apply online
+Ask for a shift schedule.

 Security Team – These volunteers provide security and information at Home Base each morning, evening, and overnight during the week.
 They help ensure that Flower City Work Camp is a positive, nurturing, and safe place in which our students serve.
-Ask for shift schedule from John Brown.
-Apply online
+Ask for shift schedule.

 Gofers – support Work Site teams by responding to requests for materials or other supplies.
 Gofer activities include purchasing and delivering materials, moving tools or supplies between sites, and transporting students as necessary.
 All purchases are reimbursed within 48 hours.
 These leaders must serve for the full week of Camp.